software-mansion-labs/discussions-and-proposals/proposals/0647-support-for-multiple-js-runtime-debugging.md

 ## Summary

-The current implementation of `metro-inspector-proxy` assumes the existence of only one runtime in the React Native application.
+The current implementation of `metro-inspector-proxy` assumes there is only one runtime in the React Native application.
 In some cases, an application can have more than just one JavaScript Runtime.
-But debugging these additional runtimes via Chrome DevTools is not possible.
+Debugging these additional runtimes via Chrome DevTools is currently not possible.

 ## Motivation

-Some libraries, like Reanimated library, create their runtime, and with the current implementation of `metro-inspector-proxy`, debugging these runtimes isn't possible.
-This issue can also be encountered in brownfield apps, which might have multiple JavaScript runtimes.
-This limitation of the Metro server has a negative impact on the developer experience, as developers using libraries with custom runtimes can't use Chrome DevTools to inspect the code being executed.
+Some libraries, like Reanimated, create their runtime, and with the current implementation of `metro-inspector-proxy`, debugging these runtimes is not possible.
+Multiple JavaScript runtimes might also be encountered in brownfield apps.
+This limitation of the Metro server has a negative impact on the developer experience, as developers using libraries with custom runtimes can not use Chrome DevTools to inspect the code being executed.
 We would like to see `metro-inspector-proxy` updated to allow debugging of any JavaScript Hermes runtime that exists in React Native application.

 ## Detailed design

 The `metro-inspector-proxy` stores information about the existing runtime in a data structure called a `page`.
-However, current implementation can store only one page per the application.
-This problem can be solved by saving information about the pages in a list.
-This will allow us to register more than one page per application.
+However, current implementation can store only one page per the application which is limiting.
+To allow the registration of more pages one just save them in a list.

 When a Hermes runtime is created, and `enableDebugging` is called on it.
 ```cpp